 ü Surah K 9 = N 113, V 5 (6)

 Islam still needs a reformation and adaptation to actual conditions in the modern world.

 By now, Islam is the center of all horrible violence in our days, from the Taliban to Al Qaeda and DAESH/ISIL.
 What is so basically wrong with Islam and the Qur’an, their holy book, that this can occur – unopposed by most of the Muslim clergy?
 Why can Islam not direct all youthful, idealistic activism into a more benevolent direction, as the Peace Corps once did – for example, under the words which actually are the first of most Surahs, “merciful and beneficent”?

-Mankind has not found a valid source for guidance in its journey through the evolution of existence in our universe here on Earth.
+Mankind has not found a valid source for all for guidance in its journey through the evolution of existence in our universe here on Earth.

-Should we not primarily attempt to contribute positively to evolution – to let it appear more interesting – if not enjoyable – for the Great Viewer, “Eternity”, to observe from above?
+Should we not primarily attempt to contribute positively to evolution, especially now, in its most dynamic phase – to let it appear more interesting – if not enjoyable to the Great Viewer, “Eternity”, to observe from above?

 Does it make sense to seek – we actually must seek – an understanding of the ultimate “Creative Essence of Existence”, from which our universe and existence came, whatever name we give it, “Eternity”, “God”, or “Allah”?
 Hopefully, this could provide us with better guidance or direction (if not meaning) for our own lives in the course of natural and cultural evolution as we experience it and to which we could contribute.

 2.4.
 Actual observation of Recent Evolution in Human Society on Earth: